 Skills Required to Administer the System

-System Administrators create the Roles, Groups and security settings that define the system in terms of permissions, access and user rights.
-Library Administrators use this structure to define the library hierarchy and document categorization system that provides for highly configurable schemas for different types of documents and files.
+System Administrators create the users, groups and security settings that define the system in terms of permissions, access and user rights.
+Library administrators use this structure to define the library hierarchy and document categorization system that provides for highly configurable schemas for different types of documents and files.

 The system administrator may be the same person as the library administrator.
 We recommend that several trusted individuals become system administrators and library administrators in the event that vacations or other leaves of absences occur.